 People have been fasting to lose weight, but what if you come to know that the longer you fast, the longer you can live!
 The idea may, however, sound difficult to stomach, but indeed intermittent fasting could be the key to longevity as it has a long list of benefits too.
 However, before moving ahead, it is important to have a better idea of intermittent fasting and intermittent fasting benefits.

 Did you know, the practice of ‘intermittent fasting’ has become very popular in recent times!
 In simple terms, intermittent fasting is a popular method to confine calorie intake, which in turn helps to defend against various diseases.
 In short, intermittent fasting is an eating pattern where you cycle between periods of eating and fasting.

-Intermittent fasting is an umbrella term that covers various types of fasting schedules, where calorie intake is restricted in whole or in part, either a couple of days a week, every other day or on a daily basis, or you might be allowed to only drink water, in the case of water fasting.
+Intermittent fasting is an umbrella term that covers various types of fasting schedules, where calorie intake is restricted in whole or in part, either a couple of days a week, every other day, or on a daily basis, or you might be allowed to only drink water, in the case of water fasting.